LisFranc Injury

 This is a model showing the top of the foot

 Figure 1: This is a model showing the top of the foot.
-The black box is where the 1st and 2nd metatarsals (rays) meet the bones of the midfoot.
-The blue box represents the LisFranc ligament.
-It can be injured in a LisFranc injury, which means that the bones can move away from each other.
-This makes the foot unstable.
+It shows the foot bones and how the injury affects them.
+In a healthy foot, the bones are lined up correctly.
+In a LisFranc injury, the LisFranc ligament (blue box) is injured.
+The bones can move away from each other, making the foot unstable.

 X-ray of the top of a foot

 Figure 2: An x-ray of the top of a foot.
-There is no injury in this x-ray and the bones are lined up as they should be.
+There is no injury in this x-ray and the bones are lined up.
 The white box shows where the 1st and 2nd rays connect to the midfoot bones.

 X-ray of a LisFranc injury

 Figure 3: An x-ray of a LisFranc injury.
-It can be difficult to see, even to someone trained to look for it.
 The space between the 1st and 2nd rays is larger.
 They have moved away from each other.
 In the zoomed-in picture, the arrow points to the widening.
 The blue lines on the borders of the bones would normally line up.
 There is also a small white fleck (white arrow).
 This is a piece of bone that is attached to the LisFranc ligament that has "pulled off" the bottom of the 2nd ray.

 The image on the left shows a LisFranc injury; the picture on the right shows a LisFranc dislocation